-On the other hand, there are some genetic conditions that result in low testosterone in men.
+On the other hand, some genetic conditions result in low testosterone in men.
 Although these disorders affect the chromosomes, they are not hereditary.
 This means that they occur in the genes after conception and they are not passed through families.

 This condition is also linked to the X chromosome.
 LH and FSH hormones are impaired, decreasing the amount of testosterone that is produced.
 Although it can occur in both women and men, it is more common in the latter.
 In all cases, the individual may enter puberty late or not at all.
 Male testicles tend to be smaller and, as with Klinefelter syndrome, often leads to infertility.

 This is the most common form of adult muscular dystrophy.
 This genetic mutation is on the Y chromosome and is usually discovered when a person is in their 30s or 40s after testicular failure.